-Ocean cargo is the most famous shipping method when we talk about international trade from / to Malaysia.
-Compared to air and rail freight, this method is much more competitive for long distance and big volume shipment.
-In this dedicated page, we will see every things you need to know related to ocean freight operations.
-DocShipper Malaysia provide all kind of sea freight services: FCL (Full Container), LCL (Consolidation)...
+Ocean cargo is the most famous shipping method when we talk about international trade from/to Malaysia.
+Compared to air and rail freight, this method is much more competitive for long-distance and big-volume shipments.
+On this dedicated page, we will see everything you need to know related to ocean freight operations.
+DocShipper Malaysia provides all kinds of sea freight services: FCL (Full Container), LCL (Consolidation)...
 Feel free to contact our DocShipper expert to learn more about our scope of work.

 FCL (Full Container) or LCL (Consolidation)?

 Sea Cargo is the most widely used type of freight.
 It is also the cheapest and most environmentally-friendly option in today’s transportation industry.
 It is a very good choice for any business or individual operating internationally and willing to opt for the most cost-effective logistics solution.
 You will have to choose between two main sea freight options if you choose to ship your goods by sea: FCL and LCL.
 Let’s see together how it works and how to choose between both alternatives.

 FCL (Full Container)

 First things: FCL means Full Container Load.
 In other words, it means you won’t have to share a container with another customer.